-UPDATE 1-Draghi's pledge on low interest rates hits euro, lifts bonds
+UPDATE 2-Draghi's pledge on low interest rates hits euro, lifts bonds

 “They are relatively confident on the recovery and I’m surprised that there was not more focus on the bullish comments on inflation.”

-Germany’s 10-year government bond, the benchmark for the euro zone, was flat at 0.39 percent, having briefly touched the day’s high at 0.424 percent which was on par with six-week highs hit earlier this week after Draghi’s inflation remarks.
+Germany’s 10-year government bond yield, the benchmark for the euro zone, was just 1 basis point higher in late trade at 0.40 percent.
+It briefly touched the day’s high at 0.424 percent, which was on par with six-week highs hit earlier this week, after Draghi’s inflation remarks.

-Other 10-year bond yields in the euro area also gave up earlier rises to trade mostly flat on the day .
+Other 10-year bond yields in the euro area also trimmed earlier rises .

 Draghi’s comment cemented the bank’s commitment to stick to the dovish pledge that had stunned markets at the bank’s June meeting and lays to rest any belief that hawkish ECB policymakers could sway the board towards an earlier move.